spfuu/shSonos/README.md

 		pip install requests
 		pip install lxml

 	BE PATIENT!
-The whole process tooks about 50-60min on the raspberry due to the low system performance.
+The whole process takes up to 50-60min on the raspberry due to the low system performance.

 Testing: